Rhotanini: Genus Rhotana Walker 1857

 Rhotana is the type genus of the tribe Rhotanini and includes more than 70 species.
 These are widely distributed in tropical parts of Asia, parts of Australia and the islands of the western and central Pacific.
 The head of Rhotana species is evenly rounded in profile with the 2 foliar ridges (facial carinae) usually meeting in front and above the eyes (see illustration at right).
 In some species, the facial carinae are separated.
 The forewings have 5 costal cells, a broad basal median cell and 7 veins from the cubitus-media complex reach the margin at the end of the wing.
 Some of the forewing veins may be dark brown or red.
 Some species also have black marks on the forewings as well as on the hindwings.
 The forewings are usually transparent, but patches may be covered with white powder (see Rhotana marmorata in the taxobox above at the top right).
-The wings are often carried in a roof-like position when the insects are at rest.
-However, in some species (e.g. Rhotana maculata and apparently also R. latipennis, the type of the genus) the wing surfaces of live insects form a common plane like in house flies (the wing position of the live insects is not preserved in museum specimens).
-In such cases the wings are usually raised in a way which displays the markings of the forewings as well as those of the hindwings.
+The wings may be carried in a roof-like position when the insects are at rest or the wing surfaces of live insects form a common plane like in house flies (the wing position of the live insects is not preserved in museum specimens).
+For example, the latter case is found in Rhotana maculata and apparently also R. latipennis, the type of the genus and these species often raise the wings in a way which displays the markings of the forewings as well as those of the hindwings.